 The Board is responsible for the establishment of all Board Committees to facilitate the carrying out of the Board's mandate and approving their respective charters and material changes thereto, the appointment of members on such Committees, their qualification, compensation and their good standing.
-The Board has established three standing Committees, the Audit, Corporate Governance and Human Resources Committees, to facilitate the carrying out of its duties and responsibilities and meet applicable statutory and policy requirements.
-The Board has also established a Strategic Opportunities Committee which meets on an ad hoc basis at the call of the Executive Chair to assess strategic opportunities and to provide feedback to Management and the Board on strategic alternatives and on proposed material acquisitions.
+The Board has established four standing Committees, the Audit, Corporate Governance, Human Resources and Strategic Opportunities Committees, to facilitate the carrying out of its duties and responsibilities and meet applicable statutory and policy requirements.
 Other Committees or sub Committees may be established on an ad hoc basis from time to time by Board resolution to deal with particular matters.